The International Trade Blog Export Compliance

 Automated Commercial Environment (ACE)

+Exporters or their representatives who are filing through AESDirect need to log into the CBP's server called the Automated Commercial Environment (ACE).
 In order to file through AESDirect on the ACE platform, you must first create an account.
 If your company already has an ACE account for your imports, you will need to add the export option to your existing account.

 Once you've created an account on ACE, you can log in and enter the required export information on the various AESDirect screens.
 If you are using an export software program like Shipping Solutions to create your export forms, you can eliminate redundant data entry by filing through AESDirect on the ACE platform with just a click of a button.
-Watch this four-minute video to see how easy it is to do.
+Watch this six-minute video to see how easy it is to do.

 The ACE platform also allows you to run reports of the EEI that has been filed through AESDirect using your company's Employer Identification Number (EIN).
 These reports are particularly important if you are relying on a third party to file on your behalf or if you regularly ship under a routed export transaction and the FPPI's forwarder or agent is doing the filing.
 Read Discover AESDirect Reports on ACE for more information about setting up the report option.